wp-plugins/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
-=1.5.0
+= 1.5.1 =
+* All attributes on the original img tag are now preserved and passed on to the new element.
+* External images will be ignored.
+* Bugfixes

+= 1.5.0 =
-Added the possibility to choose if you want to use <span> or the real <picture> element.
+Added the possibility to choose if you want to use span or the real picture element.
 Also bugfixes.

+= 1.4.3 =
+Bugfix.
+If an image is beeing inserted by a shortcode, the generated markup could be replaced.

+= 1.4.2 =
+Bugfix.
+On PHP 5.3.28, the plugin could make the site crash.
+Not anymore!

 = 1.4.1 =
 Bugfix.
 If an image doesn't exists in a selected size, WordPress returns the full size image instead.
 That would break the media queries.